zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Lorenzo: I wouldn’t post all of those photos on soc ial media sites.

 Pamela: Why not?
-Only my friends and family are goi ng to see them.
+Only my friends and family are going to see them.

 Lorenzo: I wouldn’t be so sure.
 And I wouldn’t post  all of that personal data either, or divulge personal information.
 You don’t know who may gain access to your page.